Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem

 \section{Infinite level moduli spaces}

 In this section we define the infinite level moduli spaces appearing in our Ax-Lindemann theorem, and discuss their basic properties as well as their relation to the moduli spaces of admissible pairs and $p$-adic Hodge structures we have introduced already via period maps.
-In \cref{ss.inf-level-special-sv} we define the two notions of special subvarieties that arise in our Ax-Lindemann theorem and in \cref{ss.duality} we give duality theorem for infinite level spaces in the basic case (the main novelty is the extension to the non-reductive case).
+In \cref{ss.inf-level-special-sv}, we define the two notions of special subvarieties that arise in our Ax-Lindemann theorem and, in \cref{ss.duality}, we give the duality theorem for infinite level spaces in the basic case (the novelty in the latter, if any, is the extension to the non-reductive case).